andrewaddo/gke-vllm-hdml/README.md

 ```

 Notes
-1. This tutorial uses Spot instance type which may causes delay in node pool scaling
+1. This tutorial uses the Spot instance type which may cause delay in node pool scaling

-TODOs
-1. At the moment, there seems to be limited ways to debug the issue when the new VM instance with spot GPU cannot be provisioned and added to the instance group / node pool.
-I was digging deep into the Log Explorer, using the node pool name as the free text filtering returned this log indicating resource quota limitation issue.
+2. Use the node pool name as the free text filtering returned this log indicating resource quota limitation issue.
 ```
 localizedMessage: [
   0: {